-As irritating as it maybe to challenge a statement of appreciation that willfully subverted a woman’s identity (c’mon, the male Olympians are called India’s proud sons and no feminist bothers to give a moot), it does asks for justifications we might need to refashion someday, somewhere else.
+As irritating as it may be to challenge a statement of appreciation that willfully subverted a woman’s identity (c’mon, the male Olympians are called India’s proud sons and no feminist bothers to give a moot), it does ask for justifications we might need to refashion someday, somewhere else.

 She Can Be.
 But How, Is the Question.

 Whenever a woman is foregrounded in our country, she is often sympathized with as a hapless hopeless creature.
 Women aren’t always asking for it, it is the patriarchal projection of weakness that they have not been able to wrest out from quite yet.

 We are often surprised when women exploit that sympathy, are in splits to recognize whether if it’s the right thing to do.
 But, that is the exact dichotomy that is core to our identity, which informs how an Indian Woman exists- through an endless negotiation between strength and weakness.